 The District is well known for high agro-ecological potential due to an abundance of highquality soils, high altitude, and abundant water.
 Commercial farms and to large extent commercial forestry plantations form the basis of its economy.
-The District is also a suitable area for the production of a variety of agricultural products including maize, beef, and timber and sugar production.
+The District is also a suitable area to produce a variety of agricultural products including maize, beef, and timber and sugar production.
 From the agricultural assessment, the following key issues are highlighted: